Jeezlouis/alx-pre_course/0x01-git/README.md

-welcome to ALX HOT FIX
+welcome to ALX HOT FIX it